AyobamiAdebesin/nexchat-MERN/README.md

 ![Example screenshot](./frontend/public/nexChat.png)

 ## Project setup
-To set up the project on your local machine, you need to have MongoDB installed on your PC or you can also use MongoDB Atlas, the cloud version of MongoDB.
+To set up the project on your local machine, you need to have MongoDB installed on your PC, or you can also use MongoDB Atlas, the cloud version of MongoDB.
 Create an account [here](https://www.mongodb.com/).
+Create a cluster and copy the connection uri in order to connect with your cluster from within your local environment.
+More details an be found [here](https://www.mongodb.com/docs/drivers/node/current/fundamentals/connection/connect/#std-label-node-connect-to-mongodb).

+Next, you need to have a Cloudinary account in order to store user images.
+Create an acount [here](https://cloudinary.com/).
+Log into your account and create an API key.

+Now, you can clone the repository:
 ```
 git clone https://github.com/AyobamiAdebesin/nexchat-MERN
 ```